zzzprojects/learn-orm/tutorials/csharp-tutorial/comments.md

 ## Multiple Line Comment

-The multiline or multiple line comments are used to comment more than one line.
+The multiline or multiple line comments are used to comment on more than one line.
 You can start multiline comment by specifying `/*` and end with `*/`, so everything in between these character sequences is treated as comments.

  - It makes more sense to use the multi-line comment instead of using `//` at the start of each line.
  - It is also used to comment on an entire block of code statements.